From production to popping: how is bubble wrap made?

 Bubble wrap’s journey from accidental discovery to widely-used packaging material is one for the (history) books.
 Today, we know better — that we need to do better than using single-use plastics like bubble wrap if we want to keep our planet liveable.

 While all packaging has some impact, plenty of sustainable bubble wrap alternatives exist!
-Opt for packaging that’s reusable, recyclable and made of zero fossil-fuel-based materials to make your packaging lighter on the planet than plastic.
+Opt for packaging that’s reusable, recyclable, and made of zero fossil-fuel-based materials to make your packaging lighter on the planet.

 Previous